Last updated: May 2017. It’s not fair, isn’t it?

 These days most of us unknowingly lack Magnesium (due to modern farming, diet choices, caffeine and more).

-One of the most common signs of Magnesium deficiency is ongoing muscle cramps, for example.
+For example, one of the most common signs of Magnesium deficiency is ongoing muscle cramps.

 What if Your Pain is Excruciating and Unbearable?